eliasnogueira/public-speaking/README.md

 #### Facts
  * The Developers Conference Test Track is the largest event in Brazil with more than 400 attendees in three different cities
- * The Developers Conference Dev-Test Track is an event dedicate only on technical subjects for QAs
+ * The Developers Conference Dev-Test Track is an event dedicated only on technical subjects for QAs
  * The GUTS is the first testing user group in Brazil and is still active

 [⬆️ back to the top](#toc)